PeteHaitch/methtuple/README.md

 * `data/pe_directional_1.fq.gz_bismark_bt2_pe.CG_CHH_per_read.hist`
 * `data/pe_directional_1.fq.gz_bismark_bt2_pe.reads_that_failed_QC.txt`

-##### Note on sort-order of paired-end BAM files
+##### Note on sort-order of paired-end SAM/BAM files

-If your paired-end BAM file is sorted by genomic coordinates, then you must first sort the `BAM` by queryname and then run `methtuple` on the queryname-sorted `BAM`.
+If your paired-end SAM/BAM file is sorted by genomic coordinates, then you must first sort the SAM/BAM by queryname and then run `methtuple` on the queryname-sorted SAM/BAM.
 This can be done by using `samtools sort` with the `-n` option or Picard's `SortSam` function with the `SO=queryname` option:

 ```
-# Create a coordinate-sorted BAM for the sake of argument
+# Create a coordinate-sorted SAM/BAM for the sake of argument
 samtools sort data/pe_directional_1.fq.gz_bismark_bt2_pe.bam data/cs_pe_directional_1.fq.gz_bismark_bt2_pe
 # Re-sort the coordinate-sorted BAM by queryname
 samtools sort -n data/cs_pe_directional_1.fq.gz_bismark_bt2_pe.bam data/qs_pe_directional_1.fq.gz_bismark_bt2_pe